ktmeaton/NCBImeta/README.md

 ### Explore!
 1. Explore your database text files using a spreadsheet viewer (Microsoft Excel, Google Sheets, etc.)
-2. Browse your SQLite database using DB Browser for SQLite (see below for program links)
+2. Browse your SQLite database using DB Browser for SQLite (https://sqlitebrowser.org/)
 3. Use the columns with FTP links to download your data files of interest.

 Example database output (a subset of the Assembly table)